myousefa/ScriptingLanguages/Assignment2/README.md

 # How to Run

-To run this program ensure that the python and perl files are adjacent to the music directory.
-If it inside along with the genres it will not run successfully.
+To run this program ensure that the python and perl files are adjacent to the `input.txt` files.
+In the Python solution, the user can alter the config dictionary that is within the `gen_html.py` and set the location of the input file and additionally the data location, in case they would like to read from the directory directly.

 In ubuntu or MacOS terminal run `python3 gen_html.py`.
 This will give you the expected result as seen in the `output.html` file.

 For the Perl file run the script `./gen_html.sh` script to get the output in the `output.html` file.